pivotal-cf/kiln/README.md

 ##### `--ginkgo-manifest-flags`

 The `--ginkgo-manifest-flags` flag can be used to pass through Ginkgo test flags.
 The defaults being passed through are `-r -p -slowSpecThreshold 15`.
 Pass `help` as a flag to retrieve the available options for the embeded version of ginkgo.

+#### `--manifest-only`

+The `--manifest-only` flag can be used to run only Manifest tests.
+If not passed, `kiln test` will run both Manifest and Migration tests by default.

+#### `--migrations-only`

+The `--migrations-only` flag can be used to run only Migration tests.
+If not passed, `kiln test` will run both Manifest and Migration tests by default.

 ##### `--tile-path`